 What are the ways to promote positive behavior in children?

-7 Effective Ways To Promote positive behaviour In Children
+7 Effective Ways To Promote positive behavior In Children

 Raising a kid is tough, but raising them right is tougher.
 With patience, every child can be taught discipline and develop positive behavior.
 Though one of the reasons to have a well-behaved child is to prevent embarrassment at family gatherings, the most important benefit is for the kids themselves.
 Learning these things very young will help them get ahead in life faster.